loopbackio/loopback.io/README.md

 ### Linting Readmes

 There is an additional `npm script` that "lints" the readmes for markdown formatting problems.
-It is currently "experimental", see #49 for more info.
+It is currently "experimental", see [this issue](https://github.com/strongloop/loopback.io/issues/49#issuecomment-253672668) for more info.

 You can run this script thus: